ailinnesse/NLP_Differentiate_Bioinformatics_Data_Science_texts/README.md

  - 01_Data_Mining - In this notebook, I collected the data from Bioinformatics and Data Science Subredits.
  - 02_EDA_and_Cleaning -  I explored and cleaned the data.

- - 04_Model_Gradient - Several different models to investigate the relationship between the Sale Price and the Gradient of the land.
+ - 03_Naive Bayes Model - Naive Bayes models with Count Vectorize, Tfidf Vectorizer and differnt custom tokenizers.
- - 05_Model_Garage_Area - Models to predict House Prices depending on the Garage Size.
+ - 04_Boosting Models - XGBoost and Gradient Boosting models with Count Vectorize, Tfidf Vectorizer and differnt custom tokenizers
- - 06_Kaggle_Models - Models for Kaggle competition.
+ - 05_Stacking Models - Stacking Models with best Naive Bayes, XGBoost and Gradient Boosting models and best performing custom tokenizer.

 ---

 ### Summary of Analysis